dadam1026/Recommendation-System/README.md

 Adavantages of Deep Learning vs. Non-Deep Learning in E-Commerce
 ---------------
+Deep Learning Recommendation Systems in E-Commerce can better capture the proprietary meaning of one's data.
+Past engagement data is used to make informed reommendations in the future.

+Recommendation Systems enrich the buying and social aspects of e-commerce in the following ways:

+   1) Personalized Recommendations: Depth over breadth.
+Understanding the individual is directly correlated to higher platoform engagement whch yields a higher buying convert rate

+   2) Dynamic Pricing: Influencers can use their network to generate price reductions for groups or members of their platform

+   3) Search and Discovery: Breadth over depth.
+Recommendation systems have access to engagement data within thier platform and can suggest items an individual might not consider otherwise

 Model Evaluation & Results
 ----------------------------

 Future Work
 ------------
-Additionally, this platform can be levraged to provide low-cost, healthy food to *food deserts*, or undeveloped areas with increased levels of food insecurity.
+* A platform, like WhatsApp or Facebook Messenger, can be leveraged to provide low-cost, healthy food to *food deserts*, undeveloped areas with increased levels of food insecurity
+*

 Conclusion
 ----------
+* Tencent's WeChat is not successful becuase it has so many people.
+Rather, it monetizes its vast user base by providing seamless integration of Search x Social x Commerce x Logistics x Payments x Gaming
+*

 Additional Resources
 --------------------